openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        * Any string representing a floating IP pool name

+       - **Deprecated**

+         This option was used for two purposes: to set the floating IP pool name for nova-network and to do the same for neutron. nova-network is deprecated, as are any related configuration options.
+Users of neutron, meanwhile, should use the 'default_floating_pool' option in the '[neutron]' group.

+   * - ``translation_lazy_load`` = ``True``

+     - (Boolean) Specifies whether to Lazy-Load Translation

    * - ``compute_topic`` = ``compute``

      - (String) This is the message queue topic that the compute service 'listens' on.
 It is used when the compute service is started up to configure the queue, and whenever an RPC call to the compute service is made.